CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/Common/Property/property-empty-exception.md

 ### Known Limitations

-Currently, only the `<Property Name>` has been included in the exception.
+Currently, only the `<property-name>` has been included in the exception.
 In future, we will look to include the name and Id of the [block][TODO], the id, name and value of the [property][TODO], as well as allowing the exception to contain a link to take you directly to the offending value.

 ## See Also